Rewriting project history for fun and profit

 Project root contains source code, an editable "Makefile" and the ".gitignore" and ".gitattributes" configuration files

 ".gitignore" contains a list of folders and files that are not to be stored in revision control.
 Note that typically the .gitignore file IS stored under revision control though it doesn't have to be.
-Also if an "ignored" file type is checked in, either because it was done prior to gitignore or it was forced, then it will continue to be tracked irrespective of if it is listed as excluded.
+Also if an "ignored" file type is checked in, either because it was done prior to gitignore or it was forced, then it will continue to be tracked irrespective of if it is listed as excluded, so if you add .gitignore to an existing project you may still need to manually clean up.

 ".gitattributes" mostly contains instructions for handling various file types in the project.
 This tells Git if a file is a binary or a text file, and for text files if they are in Windows or Linux format.
-It is worth noting that MPLAB uses a version of git called jgit which is older, and does not check .gitattributes.
+It is worth noting that MPLAB X appears to use a version of git called jgit which is older than the release version of Git, and does not check .gitattributes.
 This can give rise to compatibility issues

 .git folder: This is where the history is stored and will usually only be accessed using "git" commands.